bencher.regression

 Fail when current mean violates an absolute limit in the direction of OptDir.

 Simple escape hatch: one directional rule against a fixed limit — no historical data required.
-For OptDir.minimize limit is a ceiling; for OptDir.maximize it’s a floor; OptDir.none records a non-regressed result and leaves it to the caller to log.
+For OptDir.minimize limit is a ceiling; for OptDir.maximize it’s a floor; OptDir.none has no direction to check against, so the guard warns and returns None rather than reporting a check that never ran.
 Same shape as detect_percentage() and detect_delta(); contrast with detect_adaptive() which needs history to estimate noise.

 bencher.regression._compute_history_arrays(da: xarray.DataArray) tuple[numpy.ndarray | None, numpy.ndarray | None, numpy.ndarray | None]